effectivecore/core/readme.md

 they will still be found and processed.
 Location of files in specific directories — it is only an organizational measure designed to facilitate the work with the system.

-Additional modules/libraries should be placed in the "modules" directory so that after updating the system via the administrator interface they are not cleared by the Git system.

 The system has a built-in parser and class loader PSR-0.
-To add a new library (set of classes), just put its files on the web server and reset the cache, after that they become available from anywhere in the system.

 Core: NoSQL